 Notorious: Movie Review

-Notorious stars Cary Grant as Devlin, Ingrid Bergman as Alicia and Claude Rains as Sebastian.
-It was directed by Alfred Hitchcock from a screenplay by Ben Hecht and released in 1946.
-It is often described as one of the best spy movies ever made.
+Notorious, starring Cary Grant as Devlin, Ingrid Bergman as Alicia and Claude Rains as Sebastian, was directed by Alfred Hitchcock from a screenplay by Ben Hecht and released in 1946.
+Critics often describe it as one of the best spy movies ever made.

-The self-destructive daughter of a convicted traitor is asked by the American agent she loves to seduce a Nazi in South America.
+An American agent asks the self-destructive daughter of a convicted traitor to seduce a Nazi in South America.
 When the Nazi asks her to marry him, she has to decide how far she will deceive him in order to discover his plans.

 Notorious: Plot Summary